premnirmal/StockTicker/README.md

 - You can also export your tickers to a file by selecting **export tickers**.

+- You can set the font size in Settings

 ## Future versions

 *Future versions will include:*
 - Ability to set a custom refresh interval
 - Ability to pick indices such as **^DJI**.
+- Ability to change the app theme and colors

 ## License